jvierine/AIDA_tools/README.md

 # AIDA_tools

-Copyright (c) 1998-present, primarily Björn Gustavsson and contributors.
+Copyright (c) 1998-present, painstakingly written over the course of 28+ years, starting in 1998 and mostly by Björn Gustavsson, who has spent more time thinking about geometric calibration than he probably should have.

 `AIDA_tools` is a MATLAB toolbox for auroral and night-sky image analysis.
-It includes scientific-grade camera calibration, skymap/ephemeris support, image preprocessing, image mapping and projection tools, stereoscopic triangulation, tomography, spectral calibration, FITS and other image I/O helpers, ALIS and ASK analysis utilities, WGS-84/EARTH helpers, and related geometry/inversion tools.
+It includes scientific-grade camera calibration, skymap/ephemeris support, image preprocessing, image mapping and projection tools, stereoscopic triangulation, tomography, spectral calibration,  Pulkovo spectrophotometric catalogue, FITS and other image I/O helpers, ALIS and ASK analysis utilities, WGS-84/EARTH helpers, and related geometry/inversion tools.

-Painstakingly written over the course of 28+ years, starting in 1998 and mostly by Björn Gustavsson, who has spent more time thinking about geometric calibration than he probably should have.
-It provides scientific-grade geometric camera calibration together with a broad set of supporting analysis tools.
-The package also includes access to the Pulkovo spectrophotometric catalogue through the skymap/spectral-calibration toolchain.

 This repository is a git-based copy of the toolbox with the most common temporary editor files excluded.